 As a pediatric speech-language pathologist, I’ve seen moms of babies and toddlers with developmental delays and disorders at their absolute best and unfortunately, at their worst.

-That takes some guts.
+Parenting a child with developmental delays takes some guts.
 And commitment.
-And strength that mothers of children who are typically developing will never, ever know.
+And strength that mothers of children who are typically developing may never, ever know.

 To all of those moms of toddlers with developmental challenges, I want to give you a big round of applause and tell you just how awesome I think you are this Mother’s Day.
 No one knows how hard it really is to live a day of your life unless they too have done it.

 I’ve also come to the point, both personally and professionally, that I can look at the worst moments I’ve seen with families as another opportunity to learn how I can best help a child.

 Even moms who are obviously struggling have done something right.
 Unless therapy services are provided by court order, that mom somehow found a way to get her child help.
 For that decision alone, she deserves a huge dose of respect.
 Our colleagues who work in public schools will tell us that there are kids who show up on the first day of kindergarten with significant language delays who have never been referred for an eval or seen for one minute of therapy.

 I used to purposefully remind myself of that any time I’ve been tempted to make even the slightest judgments about a mom’s choices.
 Now it’s second nature for me to remember: no matter what else has gone wrong in her world, if she’s out there looking for help for her kid, she’s doing something right!